Data protection information according to Art. 13 and 14 of the EU General Data Protection Regulation (GDPR)

 - Demographic data (e.g. age and date of birth)

-- Physical characteristics (e.g. title)
+- Physical characteristics (e.g. gender)

 - Communication data (e.g. e-mail address, telephone number correspondence, e-mail correspondence)